GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 * Upload [this code](/examples/file_content_reading.py) into slot #19.
 * Run the program from slot #19.

-### Count occurrances in a large file
+### Count occurrences in a large file
-This code demonstrates how to retrieve the file path associated with the slot number `3`, count and print the occurrences of each digit (0-9) within data file from the third slot.
+This code demonstrates how to retrieve the file path associated with the slot number `3`, count and print the occurrences of each digit (0-9) within the data file from the third slot.
 ```python
 def get_data_paths(do_check: bool = False, check_word: str = '') -> dict: